invoiceninja/invoiceninja.github.io/source/docs/api/invoices.md

 #### Route Parameters
 ____

-id: The hashed ID of the client
+id: The hashed ID of the invoice

 #### Response